U.S. News Rankings

 |Ranking score and category|

 Whitman College is a private institution that was founded in 1883.
-It has a total undergraduate enrollment of 1,596, its setting is city, and the campus size is 117 acres.
+It has a total undergraduate enrollment of 1,539, its setting is urban, and the campus size is 117 acres.
 It utilizes a semester-based academic calendar.
-Whitman College's ranking in the 2013 edition of Best Colleges is National Liberal Arts Colleges, 43.
-Its tuition and fees are $42,106 (2012-13).
+Whitman College's ranking in the 2014 edition of Best Colleges is National Liberal Arts Colleges, 41.
+Its tuition and fees are $43,500 (2013-14).

 In addition to the 45 majors offered through the college, Whitman students can earn a combination undergraduate/graduate degree at select prestigious universities across the country.
-Interested students complete three years at Whitman before transferring to Duke University, for example, for a two-year graduate program in forestry, environmental management, or engineering, among others.
+Interested students complete three years at Whitman before transferring to Duke University, for example, for a two-year graduate program in forestry or environmental management.
 Whitman students can also graduate with a law degree in six years, completing the first three at Whitman and the second three at Columbia Law School.
 Notable alumni include actor Adam West of Batman fame; John Markoff, a New York Times journalist; and Matthew Ames, director of research at the Mayo Clinic.

 |School mission and unique qualities (as provided by the school):|